Kimo19992/Kabli-System/README.md

  * EVE
  * Scatterer (broken yet.. later will be fix.. in the next update.)
  * Singularity

-you also need winrar too and bro github tutorial is NOT for the weaks /joke
+ * you also need winrar too

+annoucement August 19 2026 8:18 AM: somehow there are broke configs which is a big mistake making the release so release might come soon